TOLL FREE:

 Measuring your baby during any obstetrical ultrasound can be challenging and requires concentration, so your sonographer will usually show you images of your baby towards the end of your exam.
 We can also save images of your baby on a complimentary USB, to share with family and friends.
 You would need to speak with one of our clinic receptionists for more details.

-Mayfair Diagnostics has 12 locations across Calgary which provide ultrasound services, as well as one in Regina.
+Mayfair Diagnostics has 13 locations across Calgary which provide ultrasound services, plus one in Cochrane and one in Regina.
 For more information about our clinic locations and services, please visit our clinic location pages.

 REFERENCES